david415/HoneyBadger_docs/source/how-to-badger-the-puppet-masters.rst

 introduction
 ------------

 Powerful entities world wide are stock piling zero-days.
 TCP injection attacks are used to deliver these attacks.
 The more sophisticated adversaries will use a security domain isolation policy to make sure their attack logic is located in a protected area of their network while they utilize multiple network taps and injection hosts in multiple locations.
-It is clear from the Snowden documents that at least in the past the NSA has utilized botnets (large groups of compromise computers connected to the Internet) hosts as "Quantum Shooters", hosts that send the injection attack packets to the target upon receiving "injection tips" (recent TCP Sequence numbers read from a network tap).
+It is clear from the Snowden documents that at least in the past the NSA has utilized botnet (large groups of compromise computers connected to the Internet) hosts as "Quantum Shooters", hosts that send the injection attack packets to the target upon receiving "injection tips" (recent TCP Sequence numbers read from a network tap).